Dead and Gone

-"Dead and Gone" is a song by American hip hop recording artist T.I., featuring American singer-songwriter Justin Timberlake.
-It was released on January 12, 2009 as the eighth single from T.I.'s sixth studio album, Paper Trail (2008).
+"Dead and Gone" is a song by American rapper T.I. featuring singer Justin Timberlake.
+It became available for digital download in September 2008 and was released on January 12, 2009 as the eighth single from T.I.'s sixth studio album, Paper Trail (2008).
 Due to the high number of digital downloads upon the album's release, the song debuted on the Billboard Hot 100 before its official single release.
 The song marked the second collaboration between T.I. and Justin Timberlake, the first being the hit single "My Love", from Timberlake's second album, FutureSex/LoveSounds (2006).

 T.I. and Timberlake performed this song at the 51st Grammy Awards.
 The song was later nominated twice at the 52nd Grammy Awards, for Best Rap/Sung Collaboration and Best Rap Song.
 It was the 10th bestselling digital single of 2009 in the United States.
 As of early February 2018, it had sold 3.5 million copies in the country.